XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ```

 It is also trivial to enable kerning, the OpenType feature which lets fonts define custom rules
 for repositioning glyphs in Latin text to make it look more stylized.
-You can simply specify
+You can simply specify that the text you're adding must be kerned, and pdfCalligraph will do this under the hood.

 ```java
 PdfFont f = PdfFontFactory.createFont("/path/to/kernedFont.ttf", PdfEncodings.IDENTITY_H, true);